 - A Brief overview of Kaplan’s Admission Test with sample questions will be sent to you once your application is received.

 - After the Kaplan Testing, the Application Review Committee will review the remaining required screening documents and candidate files for completeness and schedule a screening session with candidates appropriate for training.

 - The Practical Nursing Coordinator will hold a Final Selection Meeting in late June to discuss the remaining process and the financial options for all accepted students.
-Instructions for final acceptance documents, financial aid, and required school supplies/books will be reviewed at this Meeting.
+Instructions for final acceptance documents, financial aid, and required school supplies/books will be reviewed at this meeting.

-- Selected students must sign acceptance contract at this point.
+- Selected students must sign an acceptance contract at this point.
 Students will have 15 business days to submit the acceptance contract and the administration fee to the Adult Education Coordinator.

 Application Review Committee

 Application Review Committee will select up to 30 people for enrollment in the Practical Nursing Program who fulfill all admission requirements, which include:

 - Be a graduate of an approved high school or have a high school equivalency (GED).